madisongh/blissc/README.md

 can be obtained [here](http://llvm.org/releases/download.html#3.2).
 On a Mac, you can use the MacPorts 'llvm-3.2' package, but debugging code generation issues is easier if you download the sources and create a debug build yourself.
+You should install it somewhere and either include that location in your PATH, or specify the full path to the `llvm-config` script that LLVM installs when configuring the BLISS-M build.

+The build system uses Autoconf and Automake.
+On Mac OS X, you'll need to install those (e.g., through MacPorts).

 Building the compiler
 ---------------------

-The supplied makefile, while relatively simple, does support building the compiler outside of the source tree.

 1. Clone [the repository](https://github.com/madisongh/blissc.git).

+2. cd to the top-level source directory and run `autoreconf -i` to set up the autotools build.

-2. cd to your build directory.
+3. If you want to build outside the source tree, cd to your build directory.
-3. With ${SRCTOP} being the location of the top of the source tree:
-   `make -f ${SRCTOP}/Makefile srcdir=${SRCTOP}/` (note the ending slash on the specification of `srcdir`).

-If `llvm-config` is not in your PATH, you'll need to specify its location by adding `LLVM_CONFIG=path-to-llvm-config` on the `make` command as well.
+4. Run the `configure` script that was generated in step 2.
+If `llvm-config` is not in your PATH, use the `--with-llvm-config` option on `configure` to specify its location.

+5. Run `make` to build the compiler.

+6. Run `make check` to test the built compiler.

 Running the compiler
 --------------------